Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Preliminaries

 \textbf{Merging signatures into components.} To reconstruct the full signature, we need to merge partial signatures obtained from different critical points of the same neuron $\eta_k^{(i)}$.
 Each recovered signature from critical points of $\eta_k^{(i)}$ is $A_k^{(i)}$ with some missing entries, scaled to an unknown factor.
 Assuming that no two rows of the matrix are identical, merging two signatures requires only checking whether all their shared non-zero weights are proportional.
 For example, consider two signatures $(\lambda a, \lambda b, 0, \lambda d, 0)$ and $(\Lambda a, \Lambda b, 0, 0, \Lambda e)$ where $\lambda$ and $\Lambda$ are constants.
-If $\frac{\lambda a}{\lambda b} = \frac{\Lambda a}{\Lambda b}$, they can be merged to get $(a,b,0,d,e)$, up to a constant (see Figure \ref{fig:merges_visual}).
+If $\frac{\lambda a}{\lambda b} = \frac{\Lambda a}{\Lambda b}$, they can be merged to get $(a,b,0,d,e)$, up to a constant (see Fig.~\ref{fig:merges_visual}).
 The resulting merged row is called a \emph{component}.
-The \emph{size of a component} refers to the number of critical points whose partial signatures have merged to get the component.
+The \emph{size of a component} is the number of critical points whose partial signatures merged to form that component.

-If a component has a size greater than 2, we consider it to belong to the target layer, as it is highly unlikely for signature extraction to yield consistent results when applied to critical points from deeper layers.
-We repeat the process described above — randomly searching for critical points, extracting partial rows, and merging signatures — until we obtain at least $d_i$ components of size greater than 2, or until a predefined threshold on the number of critical points is reached (to prevent infinite loops caused by always-off or always-on neurons).
-If the number of components exceeds $d_i$, the number of neurons in layer $i$, we retain only the largest ones.
+If a component has a size greater than 2, the original attack from Carlini et al.~\cite{C:CarJagMir20} assigns it to the target layer, based on the belief that signature extraction would not produce consistent results on critical points from deeper layers (deeper layers are not expected to have such linear dependencies).
+However, we will explain later why this is not a correct perception, as critical points from deeper layers might indeed be merged.
+The process described above (randomly searching for critical points, extracting partial rows, and merging signatures) is repeated until the number of components of size $> 2$ is equal to $d_i$, the number of neurons at layer $i$.

 \textbf{Targeted search for critical points.} At this stage of the attack, we know that all selected components correspond to neurons on the target layer.
 However, components recovered from random critical points often have weights missing, even after merging numerous partial signatures.
 To complete the partial rows, a more targeted search for critical points is necessary.
 We start from one of the critical points within the component.
 As we cross different hyperplanes associated with neurons in the previous layer, we activate different weights of the target neuron, ultimately enabling its full reconstruction.